How and why this ever happened to me is the post you are about to read.

 I understand EVFs bring many advantages, but nothing really beats the pureness and directness of an optical viewfinder.

 For a DSLR, the noise of the mirror mechanism is actually very well-dampened in the Df.
-The click-clack it produces sounds great and the mild vibration in the body gives a mechanical feel that is truly satisfying.
+The click-clack sounds great and the mild vibration offers a mechanical feel that is truly satisfying.
 It makes me feel I’m holding a camera, a mechanical instrument, not an electronic device.